Skip to content

 Build Configuration

 When building a TC that uses build variants you need to provide values for all build variant settings, except those for which you want to use their default values.
 These values are referred to as a build configuration.
 You can only specify a build configuration when building with the Art Compiler.
-When building from within the IDE, all build variant settings will get their default values.
+When you build a TC using the Build command in the IDE, all build variant settings will get their default values.
+However, you can create build tasks in order to specify a build configuration also when building from the IDE.

 Specify the build configuration by means of the --buildConfig option for the Art Compiler.
 A boolean build variant setting is set by simply mentioning the name of the setting in the build configuration.
 To set an enumerated build variant setting use the syntax setting=value.
 Separate different build variant settings by semicolons.
 For the sample build variants script above, with one boolean and one enumerated build variant setting, a build configuration can look like this: